-Any student expelled for Plagiarism/Academic Dishonesty will not be allowed to re-apply to PSR for a for review.
-If the student is re-admitted and one more confirmed instance of Plagiarism/Academic returning.

-Plagiarism/Academic Dishonesty and the institutional actions taken will be included in the admissions file
+Any student expelled for Plagiarism/Academic Dishonesty will not be allowed to re-apply to PSR for a minimum of one year.
+If the student re-applies after one year, all documentation regarding instances of Plagiarism/Academic Dishonesty and the institutional actions taken will be included in the admissions file for review.
+If the student is readmitted and one more confirmed instance of Plagiarism/Academic Dishonesty occurs after re-admission the student will be expelled again permanently with no option of returning.